LizaDashevski/player/README.md

 7. I had a mismatch of java versions, mvn java version was 11 and the project used 17.
 I got "Java: Error: Release version 17 not supported".
 This took a lot of time figuring out.
 In the end I reinstalled java and reconfigured my JAVA_HOME.
+8. I would probably use openCSV instead of file reading to handle csv parsing to Player class
+9.